GW4: History

-GW4 (also known as GW4 Alliance or Great Western 4) is a consortium of four research intensive universities in South West England and Wales.
-It was formed in January 2013 by the universities of Bath, Bristol, Cardiff and Exeter to enhance research collaboration.
-It was launched at the House of Commons in October 2014.
+Since the alliance's inception, multiple rounds of funding have been secured for projects spanning a range of disciplines.
 In 2014, the group launched a research project into the use of algae to clean up contaminated water at the Wheal Jane tin mine and extract the heavy metals.
 In 2015 the consortium secured £4.6M from the Medical Research Council for a collaborative PhD training programme in biomedical research.